eltenedor/coverage/README.md

 ## Prerequesites

-You can either start from a fork or copy the necessary files.
-Either way, you will not have access to the secret `CODECOV_TOKEN` used by your repository.
-Instead, head over to  [codecov.io](https://about.codecov.io/) and login via GitHub, connect the repo and look for the `Repository Upload Token` in the `Settings` section.
+You can either start from a fork or copy the necessary files in order to have a basic structure for the tests to run.
+Now, head over to [codecov.io](https://about.codecov.io/) and login via GitHub, connect the repo and look for the `Repository Upload Token` in the `Settings` section.
 Save this token to your repositorys `Secrets` on GitHub.

 In case of the repository `coverage` in the namespace `eltenedor` the token is to be found at